 - Traditional IRAs can be converted to a Roth IRA and allow for tax-free growth.
 Learn more about the IRA Conversion.

-- Penalty for Early Withdrawal - Distributions taken prior to age 591/2 will be subject to a 10% penalty; unless the distribution is due to expenses for secondary education or the first $10,000 attributed to the purchase of a first home, systematic withdrawals, expenses exceeding 7.5% for medical purposes, death, disability, and health insurance if the individual has been unemployed for 12 consecutive weeks.
+- Penalty for Early Withdrawal -- Distributions taken prior to age 59½ will be subject to a 10% penalty; unless the distribution is due to expenses for secondary education or the first $10,000 attributed to the purchase of a first home, systematic withdrawals, expenses exceeding 7.5% for medical purposes, death, disability, or health insurance if the individual has been unemployed for 12 consecutive weeks.

 For more information about IRAs, please contact your local financial advisor.